Seasons End: Singles

 As with Marillion's previous two studio albums, three singles were released from Seasons End.
 The first single was "Hooks in You" in August 1989, followed by "The Uninvited Guest" in November and "Easter" in March 1990.
+"Easter" was released as in cassette format in 19 March 1990 and in other formats 26 March 1990.
+It became a UK Top 40 hit when issued as a single in 1990.
+As with many Marillion songs, the album version features an extended guitar solo by Steve Rothery, which has become a fan-favourite, although it is heavily edited for the single version.
+The song was written by singer Steve Hogarth before he joined the band in 1989 and was inspired by The Troubles in Northern Ireland.
+The title is in reference to Easter 1916 by William Butler Yeats.
+Portions of the music video were filmed on the Giants Causeway.

 Cover art

 Mark Wilkinson, who had designed all previous Marillion covers, had been asked to provide the artwork but declined, as the band wanted to have a landscape painting, which wasn't his style.
 Wilkinson would continue to collaborate with Fish, designing the album covers for almost all his solo albums.
 Therefore, the album also marked a turning point in the band's visual style, towards a more "modern", photographic look created by Bill Smith Studio (including Carl Glover, who would continue working with Marillion after leaving the studio).
 The four square fields dominating the cover symbolise the four classical elements, earth, air, water and fire (clockwise from top left).
 At the same time, the cover contained some references to the past: It used the band's original logo, which had been replaced with a "modernised" version on the previous album Clutching at Straws and related releases as well as on B'Sides Themselves (although the 1988 live retrospective The Thieving Magpie also used it).
 The feather in the "desert" square is a reference to the image of the "magpie" found on Misplaced Childhood (1985) and Fugazi, the "sky" square contains a fragment of the "Jester's" dress introduced on Script for a Jester's Tear (1983), the chameleon in the "fire" square appears on Script for a Jester's Tear, Fugazi (1984) and Misplaced Childhood; the painting with the clown's face falling into the water upside-down is taken from the Fugazi cover.
 Also, the vinyl version returned to the gatefold format that had been abandoned on the previous studio album.